 Critical accounting policies and practices are the policies that are both most important to the portrayal of our financial condition and results, and require management's most difficult, subjective, or complex judgments, often as a result of the need to make estimates about the effects of matters that are inherently uncertain.
 These include estimates of the fair value of our Level 3 investments and other estimates that affect the reported amounts of assets and liabilities as of the date of the consolidated financial statements and the reported amounts of certain revenues and expenses during the reporting period.
 It is likely that changes in these estimates will occur in the near term.
 Our estimates are inherently subjective in nature and actual results could differ materially from such estimates.
-See "Note 2 - Significant Accounting Policies" to our condensed consolidated financial statements as of March 31, 2018 for further detail regarding our critical accounting policies and recently issued accounting pronouncements.
+We believe that the following discussion addresses our most critical accounting policies, which are those that are most important to the portrayal of our financial condition and results of operations and require management's most difficult, subjective and complex judgments.